RahulM264/RahulM264/README.md

 <a href='https://www.kaggle.com/synchrobeast/'><img alt="kaggle" src="https://raw.githubusercontent.com/rahul-jha98/rahul-jha98/561d474902b59c7429ec22bb73e225696c27b202/assets/kaggle.svg" height='18px'/></a>

-I am an aspiring ML Engineer 🤖 depending on what the project requires.
+I am a Data Scientist or a Data Analyst or an MLE 🤖 depending on what the project requires.
 I love exploring new tech stack in machine learning and leveraging them to build cool stuffs 🛠️.
 <br/>
 <br/>